• Sourcing Administration Module

 • Tags - Create tags to label suppliers.
 These tags can be used to group responded suppliers together and filter them out.
 You can also use them to label notes about the responses.
 Tags used will be saved for easy access in the future.

-If needed, you can edit your team and evaluators without reopening the bid request by clicking on the Actions Menu and selecting Edit Team.
-You can edit at any time including after a bid closes.
+If needed, you can edit your team and evaluators without reopening the bid request by clicking More Actions > select Edit Team.

 Scorecard